What is friction in a pump system (cont.)

 and when the discharge pipe is long, the friction will be high and the flow rate low (see Figure 17).

 Fluid particles enter the pump at the suction flange or connection.
 They then turn 90 degrees into the impeller and fill up the volume between each impeller vane.
-This animation shows what happens to the fluid particles from that point forward.

 A more detail look at a more realistic cross-section of a closed impeller pump can be seen in Figure 19a